doabayomi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * I have started putting myself under the limitations of `_putchar`
 * The terminal isn't supposed to be the first place of engagement if you don't have anything in mind
 * I have finished my first month officially even though we started this since January.
+* Don't ignore the parameter data types. if the input is `unsigned int` use `unsigned int` in the local variables and not `int`